Tallerlei/EPAC/src/README.md

 The xml file contains structural information that shall be displayed on screen.

 # Third-party-modules
-I included Primeng + font-awesome for multiple reasons e.g. configurable drag'n'drop, messages and context menu.
+I included PrimeNG + font-awesome for multiple reasons e.g. configurable drag'n'drop, messages and context menu.
 It is very handy and can be configured and extended to your needs.
 Furthermore it comes with some styling I use to implement a good look and feel.

+# Selecting and moving items
+User can move between items using arrow keys.
+Arrow-left selects parent node while arrow-right goes down to first child node.
+When holding control key while using arrow keys items can be moved.

+# Showing ID
+When right-clicking a node a context menu opens up and gives user the option to show ID of current node.

+# Detail-view and editing node
+With a double-click on a node it can be opened in detail-view.
+In there is a button which enables editing editable parts (e.g. label)

 # Requirements
 1. Single page application - CHECK